funlessdev/fl-cli/README.md

 # The FunLess CLI

-This is the repository for the FunLess platform CLI tool (fl), a new generation research-driven serverless platform.
+This is the repository for the FunLess platform CLI tool (**fl**), a new generation research-driven serverless platform.

 The CLI is written in Go, using the [Kong](https://github.com/alecthomas/kong) framework.
-It can be used deploy the platform, manage modules and create, delete, invoke functions.
+It can be used to deploy the platform, manage modules and create, delete, invoke functions.

 ### The Commands